Tech-at-DU/Tweet-Generator/P01-Random-Dictionary-Words/README.md

 1. Word selection can be completely random and the word order does not matter.

 > [action]
 > Locate the `words` file on your computer.
-On a Macbook running OS X Yosemite, this file is located at `/usr/share/dict/words`.
+On a Mac running OS X, this file is located at `/usr/share/dict/words`.
 >
 > Use the `wc` (word count) command to show the number of lines, words, and bytes in the file.
->

 ```bash
 $ wc /usr/share/dict/words
 235886  235886 2493109 /usr/share/dict/words
 ```

-> Use the `tail` function to see what the end of the file looks like.
+Use the `tail` function to see what the end of the file looks like.
->

 ```bash
 $ tail -5 /usr/share/dict/words
 zythem